cloudify-cosmo/docs.getcloudify.org/content/manager/create-deployment.md

 1. On the Blueprints widget, select the required blueprint and click **Deploy**.   <br/>
    ![Create deployment button]({{< img "manager/ui-create-deployment.png" >}})

-2. Enter the name of the deployment and, optionally, specify the raw input parameters or privde a file that specifies them.
+2. Enter the name of the deployment and either:

+   * Specify the input parameters
+   * Enter the location of a file that contains the input parameters

 3. Click **Deploy**.   <br/>
    ![Create deployment box]({{< img "manager/ui-create-deployment-box.png" >}})